 Maderia befell hardships with phylloxera and being cut off from during the second world war, putting many producers out of business.
 As mentioned, Cossart Gordon is one of the few that weathered the storm and were able to continue the operation to this day, and over the years, we have had some great successes come from their cellars.
 Today we have a bottle made from a grape that lost popularity due to its low yield and difficulty of cultivating and has been nearly wiped out from phylloxera called, Terrantez.
-Terrantez is one of the rare Castes of Madeira usually found on the island's south coast, mainly in Calheta, Câmara de Lobos, and Funchal, with not much still made or remaining, making old producer stocks the only true way to get a bottle of Terrantez in modern times.
+Terrantez is one of the rare Castes of Madeira, usually found on the island's south coast, mainly in Calheta, Câmara de Lobos, and Funchal.
+Very few remain, making old producer stocks the only true way to get a bottle of Terrantez in modern times.
 Not as sweet, this is off-dry and a lighter, more delicate style with delightful elegance, freshness, and medium richness, landing between a Verdelho and Sercial.
-It is an incredibly complex wine with a copper brown color, golden nuance, and greenish reflections; it never ceases in the glass and continues to show something new with every sniff or taste.
+It is an incredibly complex wine with a copper-brown color, golden nuance, and greenish reflections; it never ceases in the glass and continues to show something new with every sniff or taste.
 The list goes on with spices, exotic wood, smoke, nutshell, resin, and dried fruits.
 It is explosive on the palate with excellent freshness and acidity leaving the mouth watering for more with spices and salinity.
-This spent its life in cask until it was bottled in September of last year, with only 992 bottles made.
-An excellent vintage bottle of Maderia, this is a rare find, and currently, we have the only bottles available in the world.
-A beautiful gift for yourself or someone you know who can't get enough of Maderia, this is a top choice and not a bottle to miss.
+This spent its life in cask until it was bottled in September 2020, with only 992 bottles made.
+An excellent vintage bottle of Maderia, this is a rare find and a beautiful gift for yourself or someone you know who can't get enough of Maderia.
+This is a top choice and not a bottle to miss.

 Vinous (Neil Marin) 95 points!
 "Cossart Gordon’s 1975 Terrantez (2020 Bottling), which was previously bottled in the late 1990s, is very powerful on the nose; aromas of honey, pressed flowers, furniture polish (antique bureau?) and clove soar from the glass in unison.
 Side by side, initially I discerned a tad more composure on the 1976 Verdelho.
 The palate is outstanding: smooth and unerringly harmonious, the acidity is perfect, with a simmering back note of spiciness (stem ginger and lemongrass) that is accentuated on the prolonged finish.
 The nose begins to cohere with aeration, so that you end up with a gorgeous, quite sophisticated Terrantez.
 992 bottles produced.
 (Drink between 2020-2040)"